weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 She had comfort then and she did not feel the lack of love.
 Occasionally it occurred to her, it would be nice to be performing some of her housewifely duties for Philip.
-She <span id="calibre_link-172" page-number="119" page-name="Page:There Is Confusion.djvu/125" page-index="125" page-quality="3" title="Page:There_Is_Confusion.djvu/125"></span>thought he would enjoy doing some of them with her.
+She thought he would enjoy doing some of them with her.
 But perhaps that was because he was young.
 Things seemed to change so when one became old,—at least elderly.
 And she did not think Philip would have been out as much as Neal.